macuco/TransferMoney/README.md

 # Java Spring Boot Application / Accounts

-Project to control accounts, the functionalities that it have are transfer, get all transactions, get all received transactions, get all sent transactions and get account balance.
+Project to control accounts, the functionalities that it has are transfer, get all transactions, get all received transactions, get all sent transactions and get account balance.

 ## Built With